Danaë (Rembrandt): Vandalism

-On June 15, 1985 Rembrandt's painting was attacked by Bronius Maigys, a Soviet Lithuanian national later judged insane; he threw sulfuric acid on the canvas and cut it twice with his knife.
+On 15 June 1985, Rembrandt's painting was attacked by Bronius Maigys, a Soviet Lithuanian national later judged insane; he threw sulphuric acid on the canvas and cut it twice with his knife.
 The entire central part of the composition was turned into a mixture of spots with a conglomerate of splashes and areas of dripping paint.
 The worst damage was to the face and hair of Danaë, her right arm, and legs.

 The process of restoring the painting began the same day.
 Following consultations with chemists, art restorers began washing the surface of the painting with water; they kept the painting in the vertical position, and sprayed water at the painting to prevent further degradation of the painting.

 The restoration of the painting was accomplished between 1985 and 1997 by staff of the State Hermitage's Laboratory of Expert Restoration of Easel Paintings: Ye.
 N. Gerasimov (group leader), A. G. Rakhman, and G. A. Shirokov, with the participation of T. P. Alioshina in matters of scientific methodology.

 In 2006, Bronius Maigys wrote a 300-page book in Russian, giving his version of events.
-According to Russian journalists who have read the manuscript, the author seeks the image of a martyr who fought for Lithuania's freedom, has no regrets, and would do the same.
+According to Russian journalists who have read the manuscript, the author seeks the image of a martyr who fought for Lithuania's freedom, has no regrets, and would do the same again.